JupiterOne/starbase/README.md

    integration and then push collected data to the storage endpoint listed in `config.yaml`.

-Note that OS X users in particular may see slower execution times when running Starbase in a Docker container.
+Note that macOS users in particular may see slower execution times when running Starbase in a Docker container.

 ### Contributing